 Fertilizer runoff follows the environmental Kuznets curve, so even though more fertilizer than ever gets applied today, less than ever gets taken up by crops.
-The nitrogen use efficiency (NUE) of grain crops in small-scale test plots can reach 85-90%, but NUE in commercial fields is never that high — average NUE in the USA is 68%, 30% in India, 25% in China, and 72% in Africa.
+The nitrogen use efficiency (NUE) of grain crops in small-scale test plots can reach 85-90%, but NUE in commercial fields is never that high — average NUE in America is 68%, 30% in India, 25% in China, and 72% in Africa.
 In the USA, application does not change very much between years and efficiency has been slowly increasing for decades, while application has doubled in Asia over just 20 years, and remains persistently low across Africa.
 Similar to other global environmental challenges, reaching sustainability targets probably requires different responses by different regions.
-In this case, success might look like sustaining marginal annual NUE growth in technologically-advanced places where fertilizer is already widely used like Europe and the USA, rapidly raising Asia’s NUE, and preventing Africa’s from dipping too low as it expands application in pursuit of better yields.
+In this case, success might look like sustaining marginal annual NUE growth in technologically-advanced places where fertilizer is already widely used like Europe and America, rapidly raising Asia’s NUE, and preventing Africa’s from dipping too low as it expands application in pursuit of better yields.

 There are a variety of solutions based on farming practices that can reduce nitrogen runoff.
 For example, no-till farming practices paired with cover crops (things grown during the winter when fields are usually left empty) increase the nutrient content in soils, reduce pests and weeds, and keep fertilizer from washing off fields.
 Further, anywhere from 5-15% of cropland is not very good — including hillsides with eroded soil, low-lying land which accumulates rainwater, etc — and planting strips of prairie grasses, whose deep roots are effective nitrate sinks, on the least productive land could reduce nitrates in water leaving fields by up to half.
 In poor countries, NUE can be improved by applying nitrogen only when and where it will actually reach plant roots, which can be done with low-tech methods like fertilizer briquettes that can be planted close to roots, as well as with high-tech “precision agriculture” practices.
 These include using algorithms to analyze plant health and soil conditions to customize the amount and timing of fertilizer applications, and sharing that information with farmers via mobile phones.

 There are also policy solutions that can help.
 First, and most importantly, governments should pay farmers that utilize the solutions listed above because they are crucial to preventing long-term environmental damage, but do little for farmers’ immediate bottom lines.
 Second, reducing food waste would help reduce fertilizer application, since roughly one-quarter of all food produced globally is thrown out.
 Most food waste occurs “close to the fork” in high-income countries, but “close to the farm” in low-income countries, so it can be reduced by donating unmarketable crops and changing food date product dating practices in the former, and enhancing access to markets, increasing the amount and quality of post-harvest storage in the latter.
 Third, very large sellers of food can leverage their buying power to push suppliers to source crops from farms that minimize environmental impact per calorie.
-One model of this approach is Walmart’s Project Gigaton, which seeks to avoid 1bn metric tons of greenhouse gases from its supply chain by 2030, and includes agriculture as a focus sector.
+One model of this approach is Walmart’s Project Gigaton, which seeks to avoid 1 billion metric tons of greenhouse gases from its supply chain by 2030, and includes agriculture as a focus sector.

 Finally, there are major institutional factors that could be improved.
 For example, many farmers do not own their own land — up to half of farmland in the American midwest is not owned by those who farm it, and there have been multiple waves of recent farmland acquisitions in low-income countries by foreign investors — which reduces incentives for them to invest in the very long-term future of their land.
 Additionally, agricultural subsidies constitute gigantic, tangled webs which make price movements in agricultural commodity markets challenging to interpret without an intricate knowledge of the various policies.
 These distort farmer incentives even more, and in most countries disproportionately reward large-scale, monocrop farms growing animal feed.